kstenerud/concise-encoding/ce-structure.md

 Empty Document
 --------------

-An empty document is signified by using the [Nil](#nil) type with no reason as the top-level object:
+An empty document is signified by using the [Nil](#nil) type as the top-level object:

 * In CBE: [`03 01 7e`]
-* In CTE: `c1 @nil`
+* In CTE: `c1 nil`

 Text Safety
 -----------

-Because Concise Encoding is a twin format (text and binary), text sequences in some contexts must be restricted to text-safe codepoints.
-All text sequences must be encoded in UTF-8.
+Because Concise Encoding is a twin format (text and binary), every character printed in a CTE document **MUST** be editable by a human.
+Such human-editable characters are considered "text safe".

 The following Unicode codepoints are text-unsafe: